andrelkj/yodapp/README.md

 ## Terminal commands

 * **_robot -d ./logs online.robot_** - will tell robot to run the described file and them save the retuned outputs inside a new directory, in this case named logs (./ is used to create the directory inside the actual directory - Yodapp)
+* **_robot -d ./logs -i inv_email register.robot_** - here we're informing robot that the tag inv_email is being included inside the running scenarios
+* **_robot -d ./logs -e happy register.robot** - here's the opposite of -i which means that the test cases tagged with happy must be excluded from the running scenarios

 ---
 ## Devtools regular expressions